jorinvo/me/content/post/use-go-channels-to-build-a-crawler.md

 wg.Wait()
 ```

-With this setup, we start `10` workers and block until all of them exit.
+With this setup, we start 10 workers and block until all of them exit.

-Each worker looks like this (error handling and logging is removed here):
+Each worker looks like the following.
+Error handling and logging is removed here.

 ```go
 func (c Crawler) worker(